-We may all be eagerly awaiting the release of Episode VIII: The Last Jedi later this year, but we’re just as excited for 2018’s standalone Han Solo movie.
+Since the release of Episode VIII: The Last Jedi last year, we’re gearing up for 2018’s standalone Han Solo movie.
 Alden Ehrenreich will star as the iconic smuggler in his younger years, taking us all the way through his origin story.

 1. Chewbacca’s Wookiee life debt to Han